-There are two parts to the retirement funding equation — saving and spending.
-Regardless how big your nest egg, it will go further and last longer if you limit your cost of living.
+There are two parts to the retirement funding equation: saving and spending.
+Regardless of how big your retirement fund, it will go further and last longer if you limit your cost of living.
 One way to keep a lid on living expenses is to relocate to a more affordable area.
-For most retirees, this means moving from somewhere like expensive, high-tax New York to Florida or North Carolina.

-Nicaragua: Long overshadowed by its neighbors to the south (think Costa Rica and Panama), Nicaragua offers a similar healthy lifestyle, great food, and fantastic beach living for even lower costs.
-Here, a complete meal with wine will set you back just $16.
-Furnished, one-bedroom apartments with water, electricity, and Wi-Fi go for as little as $300 a month, and for less than $8 a day, you can get hire a gardener and housekeeper to maintain your elegant abode.
+Long overshadowed by its neighbors to the south (think Costa Rica and Panama), Nicaragua offers a similar healthy lifestyle, great food, and fantastic beach living for even lower costs.
+Here, a complete meal with wine will set you back just $7 and furnished studio apartments with water, electricity, and Wi-Fi go for under $300 a month .

 With health insurance available for just $500 per year through private hospitals, you won’t have to fret about finding quality doctors or care.
 Expats in Nicaragua can live a six-figure lifestyle easily on just $1,500 a month.

-Peru: This South American country spans the Pacific Ocean to the Andes with terrain as varied as its culture.
-It boasts ancient ruins, rainforests, colonial cities, and miles of immaculate beaches.
-Housing prices are unbeatable, with brand-new, two-bedroom apartments with all the modern amenities coming in at about $400 a month.
-Groceries for a couple will average around $100 per month .
+This South American country spans the Pacific Ocean to the Andes with the terrain as varied as its culture.
+Peru boasts ancient ruins, rainforests, colonial cities, and miles of immaculate beaches.
+Housing prices are unbeatable, with furnished apartments coming in at about $430 a month .

-Colombia: Located at the northern tip of South America, Colombia is a country of rainforest, towering mountains and coffee plantations.
+Located at the northern tip of South America, Colombia is a country of rainforests, towering mountains, and coffee plantations.
 A couple can live comfortably on just $1,200 a month.
-City rents range from $130 a month for a comfortable home in a working-class neighborhood, complete with amazing views of the surrounding mountains, to $430 for a modern three-bedroom, two-bathroom apartment in more upscale neighborhoods.
-You can live a pampered life on a small budget: housekeepers are available for less than $20 a day; dinner for two costs around $25; going to the movies is $5 per person; great haircuts are $18; and 75-minute massages only costs $30.
+City rents range from $240 to just over $700 per month, depending on whether you prefer a studio or full-sized apartment.
+You can live a pampered life on a small budget: housekeepers are available for hire for around $6 per hour; dinner for two costs less than $30; going to the movies is $6 per person; great haircuts are $6, and monthly gym membership only costs $32.

-Eating out is cheap, with Cambodian barbecue tallying less than $5 per meal and upscale French fare running about $15 per meal.
+Eating out is cheap, with basic dinner out running around $14 for two people, though you'll pay a little more for upscale meals.
 The low cost of living allows many Americans in Cambodia to live well on just their Social Security checks.